 The demand for data experts is increasing as more companies are using data analysis to make informed business decisions.
-The employment outlook is excellent: According to the U.S. Bureau of Labor Statistics, demand for mathematicians and statisticians tops the list at 33 percent growth.
-The need for operations research analysts is projected at 27 percent, and market research analyst growth is projected to see 23 percent growth.*
+The employment outlook is excellent: According to the U.S. Bureau of Labor Statistics, demand for mathematicians and statisticians tops the list at 33% growth through 2026.* The need for operations research analysts is projected at 27%, and market research analyst growth is projected to see 23% growth.*

-A recent IDG Data & Analytics Survey found 78 percent of companies believe big data has the potential to fundamentally change the way they do business in the next one to three years, with improving customer relationships (55 percent) and making the business more data-focused (53 percent) identified as top goals.**
+A recent IDG Data & Analytics Survey found 78% of companies believe big data has the potential to fundamentally change the way they do business in the next one to three years, with improving customer relationships (55%) and making the business more data-focused (53%) identified as top goals.**

 Our unique online BS in IT degree programs are taught by knowledgeable faculty members with years of real-world, hands-on experience.